-- Type regedit and open it.
+- Type “regedit” and open the application.

-- In the registry editor, navigate to the following subkey.
+- In the registry editor, navigate to the following subkey:

 On the .123 folder you’ve renamed earlier, rename it to .bak.